Exploding whale

 1970 whale explosion in Florence, Oregon, filmed by KATU news, one of the most widely reported cases of the exploding whale phenomenon.
 This explosion was intentionally caused using dynamite, but whale carcasses may also burst on their own.

-There have been several cases of exploding whale carcasses due to a buildup of gas in the decomposition process.
+There have been several cases of natural or intentional explosion of whale carcasses.
+Naturally, this occurs due to a buildup of gas in the decomposition process.
 This can occur when a whale strands itself ashore.
-Actual explosives have also been used to assist in disposing of whale carcasses, ordinarily after towing the carcass out to sea, and as part of a beach cleaning effort.
+Explosives have also been used intentionally by humans to assist in disposing of whale carcasses, ordinarily after towing the carcass out to sea, and as part of a beach cleaning effort.
 It was reported as early as 1928, when an attempt to preserve a carcass failed due to faulty chemical usages.

-A widely reported case of an exploding whale occurred in Florence, Oregon, in November 1970, when the Oregon Highway Division (now the Oregon Department of Transportation) blew up a decaying sperm whale with dynamite in an attempt to dispose of its rotting carcass.
-The explosion threw whale flesh around 800 ft away, and its odor lingered for some time.
+A widely reported case of an exploding whale occurred in Florence, Oregon, in November 1970, when the Oregon Highway Division (now the Oregon Department of Transportation) blew up a decaying sperm whale with dynamite to dispose of its rotting carcass.
+The explosion threw whale flesh up to 800 ft away, and its odor lingered for some time.
 American humorist Dave Barry wrote about it in his newspaper column in 1990 after viewing television footage of the explosion, and later the same footage from news station KATU circulated on the Internet.
 It was also parodied in the 2007 American film Reno 911!: Miami, the 2018 Australian film Swinging Safari, and the 2010 The Simpsons episode, "The Squirt and the Whale".
 It has since been honored by the Eugene Emeralds of Minor League Baseball in 2023.

-An example of a spontaneously bursting whale carcass occurred in Taiwan in 2004, when the buildup of gas inside a decomposing sperm whale caused it to burst in a crowded urban area while it was being transported for a post-mortem examination.
+An example of a spontaneously bursting whale carcass occurred in Taiwan in January 2004, when the buildup of gas inside a decomposing sperm whale caused it to burst in a crowded urban area while being transported for a post-mortem examination.
 Other cases, natural and artificial, have also been reported in Canada, South Africa, Iceland, Australia, Denmark, and the United Kingdom.
 Artificial explosions have also been imposed by governments, and approved by the International Whaling Commission in emergency situations.
 However, it has also been criticized for its long-lasting odor.